Riverscapes/pyBRAT/docs/Documentation/Tutorials/index.md

 weight: 3
 ---

-Tutorials of [Running pyBRAT](/Documentation/Tutorials/StepByStep/) from start to finish has been provided to help BRAT users run the BRAT tool successfully.
+Tutorials of [Running pyBRAT](/Documentation/Tutorials/StepByStep/) from start to finish are provided to help BRAT users run the BRAT tool successfully.